grafana/fake-metrics-generator/README.md

     collectDefaultMetrics: boolean; // Whether to include default metrics for prom-client
     labels: { // labels config
         prefix: string; // The prefix to add to all labels; Defaults to "fake", set to '' to disable
-        maxPerMetric: number; // The max number of labels that can be applied to a metric
-        minPerMetric: number; // The min number of labels that will be applied to a metric
+        perMetric: number | [number /*min*/, number /*max*/]; // The number of labels to generate per metric can be a range qtyForValueRotation?: number; // A number of labels that will have their values rotated on a cron schedule rotationCronSchedule?: string; // A cron schedule for rotating the values of labels defaults to every 6 hours
         valueVariations: number; // How many different values a label can have },
     metrics: { // metrics config
         prefix: string; // The prefix to add to all metrics; Defaults to "fake_", set to '' to disable
         quantity: number; // How many metrics to generate
-        maxTimeSeries: number; // The max number of time series per metric name
-        minTimeSeries: number; // The min number of time series per metric name },
+        timeSeries: number | [number /*min*/, number /*max*/]; // The number of time series to generate per metric can be a range
+    },
     persistBetweenRuns: boolean; // Whether to save the generated metrics and labels to a file to use on a future run }
 ```

+The configuration for `labels.qtyForValueRotation` and `labels.rotationCronSchedule` is intended to generate churn in your metric time
+series.
+This is useful when a service you depend on is expecting changes to label values.
+E.g. `pod`

+For help configuring a cron schedule you can use [crontab guru](https://crontab.guru/)